 Everybody works in a different way, so you need to find a planning and writing process that suits you.
 However, it is important not to leap too quickly from research to writing.
 It is worth giving some thought to how you will order your ideas, and what the central argument of your essay will be.

 You may wish to reflect on your own process and consider whether its working.
-Have you have any feedback from your tutors about poor structure or lack of a focused argument?
+Have you had any feedback from your tutors about poor structure or lack of a focused argument?
 If so, do you need to spend more time thinking about the thread that will run through your essay?

 A few questions to ask yourself when planning your essay